Pre-site Checklist: A Guide to Making Your Trip Successful & Manageable

 2 Months Ahead:

 - Make all transportation arrangements.
 Level I and Level II programs are asked to arrive at the EEC at 9:30am on the first day.
+Departure time is 1:00pm on your last day.

-- Distribute hand-outs from this Program Planning Guide to students: Student Expectations, Equipment List for Students, the Dear Parent letter, Student Permission Slip and Health Form, Participant Dietary Restrictions, and the Center Overview for Parents.
+- Distribute hand-outs from the Program Planning Guide to students: Student Expectations, Equipment List for Students, the Dear Parent letter, Student Permission Slip and Health Form, Participant Dietary Restrictions, and the Center Overview for Parents.

 - Set a date three weeks before arrival for all health forms to be returned to you and dietary restrictions to be returned to the Environmental Education Center.
 Parents are asked to submit dietary information for ALL students online, and to use the paper form if access to technology is a barrier.
 Dietary restriction forms are needed 2 weeks prior to your arrival.